From making a deposit to getting the keys, we’re with you every step of the way!

 1. Make an earnest deposit.

 Within 72 hours of the offer being accepted, you will need to make what’s called an earnest money deposit.
 Depending on the state, the deposit will either go to a title company or the seller’s broker.
 This is a good-faith deposit that is held jointly by the buyer and seller in an escrow account and is typically 1% to 2% of the purchase price.
-“It makes the seller feel comfortable taking the property off of the market,” says Berenice Perez, Bungalo Mortgage’s Vice President, Consumer Experience.
+“It makes the seller feel comfortable taking the property off of the market,” says Berenice Perez, Vice President of Consumer Experience, Bungalo Mortgage.

 Having trouble making this deposit so soon after an accepted offer?
 Don’t stress, just let your realtor know, advises Perez.
 Often they and the seller can negotiate the timing.